siddhant-midha/siddhant-midha.github.io/_pages/about.md

 ---

 I am currently a first-year graduate student at [Princeton Quantum Initiative](https://quantum.princeton.edu/people/siddhant-midha), Princeton University.
-Previously, I studied electrical engineering, physics, and just a bit of CS at IIT Bombay, in India.
+Previously, I studied electrical engineering, physics, and just a bit of CS at IIT Bombay, India.
 You can find me at Friend Center (FC309), or frequently juggling between EQuad and Jadwin.

 I am interested in studying the dynamics of quantum information, and quantum technology in general.